-- 4.6.1 COMMUNITY ROOM: Provide a kitchen that at a minimum has a sink, range/oven, refrigerator, base, and overhead storage.
+4.6.1 COMMUNITY ROOM: Provide a kitchen that at a minimum has a sink, range/oven, refrigerator, base, and overhead storage.
 In municipalities requiring a commercial range hood above a range, the range/oven may be omitted, but a letter confirming this requirement as part of the municipal code must be provided to the Authority for review.
-A microwave is not a substitute for a range/oven. - 4.6.2 LAUNDRY ROOM: Provide automatic washing machines and clothes dryers with 5% of the total number being front loading or a minimum of one each.
-When a laundry room is not provided on-site, automatic washers and clothes dryers must be provided within all the dwelling units.
-Utility hook ups alone are not considered compliant with this requirement if a laundry room is not provided. - 4.6.3 RECREATIONAL FACILITIES: Indoor recreational facilities shall be located within the project, and shall comply with the following minimum size requirements:
+A microwave is not a substitute for a range/oven.

+4.6.2 LAUNDRY ROOM: Provide a common laundry room with washers and dryers equal to the more stringent number required by the most current edition of the local or state plumbing code.
+5% of the total number, or a minimum of one each, of washers and dryers must be front loading.
+When a common laundry room is not provided, washers and dryers must be provided within each dwelling unit.
+Utility hook-ups alone are not sufficient.
+In accessible dwelling units, a front loading washer and dryer must be provided.

+4.6.3 RECREATIONAL FACILITIES: Indoor recreational facilities shall be located within the project, and shall comply with the following minimum size requirements: